Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 What to expect in Therapy for Narcissistic Abuse?

-Through trauma counselling, somatic techniques, relationship counselling you will learn techniques and ways to regulate your nervous system, regain your identity, understand why this type of relationship feels like an addiction that you just can’t get over.
+Through trauma counselling, somatic therapy, relationship counselling you will learn techniques and ways to regulate your nervous system, regain your identity, understand why this type of relationship feels like an addiction that you just can’t get over.

 We will create a treatment plan together and help you set goals of what you want to achieve, whether you are planning or staying or leaving